 Note The message services function does not guarantee that a message will reach the destination node.
 A message may be lost during transmission due to factors such as noise.
+In order to prevent this from occurring when using mestors such as noise.
 In order to prevent this from occurring when using message services, it is common to set up retry processing at the node from which instructions are issued.
 With the SEND(090), RECV(098), and CMND(490) instructions, retry processing is executed automatically by specifying the number of retries, so specify a number other than 0.